elmi08/notes-app/README.md

 # For Production #
 - To Run the application in Docker.
 Go to the project folder and use the following command:
-- Make sure Docker is installed in your machine
 ```bash
 docker-compose up
 ```